MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/session-templates.md

 When an agent accepts an incoming conversation request from a customer, a session is started.
 The system opens the **Customer Summary** application that you (an administrator) defined as an **Anchor Tab** in the application tab panel.
 The **Anchor Tab** can't be closed.
 Simultaneously, the system expands the communication panel for you to exchange messages with the customer.

-Session templates are used to define the aforementioned session experience such as:
+Session templates are used to define the aforementioned session experience, such as:

 - which application must be opened as an anchor tab in the application tab panel;
 - what are the additional application tabs that must be opened when a session is started;